This document will help guide you through the process of sending photos stored in Mac Photos/Aperture to the photo spring frame.

 To fix this error do the following:

-Check the system tray at the top of your computer to see if the PhotoSpring app is active.
-You should see an icon like this:
+Check the Menu Bar at the top of your computer to see if the PhotoSpring app is active.
+You should see an icon like this in the Status Menu portion of the Menu Bar (located at the right side of the Menu Bar):

 If you don't see the PhotoSpring icon, then you need to open the PhotoSpring app first.
 Open a Finder window and navigate to Applications.
 Find and double click the PhotoSpring app.
-This will open up PhotoSpring and place it in the System Tray.
+This will open up PhotoSpring and place a PhotoSpring icon in the Menu Bar.

 If PhotoSpring asks you to login, then go ahead and login to finish the installation.
 Click here for install instructions.